Phase 2 — Code Migration

 | "Component migration failed" | Review the browser console on the sandbox URL.
 Use Redo with adjusted instructions or Skip to continue |

-| "Cannot resume" | migration-state artifact is missing or corrupted.
+| "Cannot resume" | migration-state artifact is missing.
 Safe to restart — the orchestrator will reconcile completed work against the target repo |

 | Build error after migration | Use Rollback to return to the last checkpoint, then retry with adjusted instructions |